-The terms of reference of this committee relate to spatial planning, town planning, the environment and other related matters.

-Municipal Public Accounts Committee (MPAC) This is the mechanism through which Council exercises oversight over the expenditure of public money.
+- spatial planning, town planning, the environment and other related matters - Municipal Public Accounts Committee (MPAC) This is the mechanism through which Council exercises oversight over the expenditure of public money.
 As far as financial management is concerned, MPAC enables Council to fulfil its constitutional obligation to scrutinise and oversee executive action.
 It does this by holding the accounting officer and councillors accountable for their spending of ratepayers' money and their stewardship of public assets to ensure regular, economical, efficient and effective local government spending.